-- Read all safety warnings and all instructions before use.
+- · Read all safety warnings and all instructions before use.
 Failure to follow the warnings and instructions may result in electric shock, fire and/or serious injury. - Always wear appropriate protective equipment when welding.
-These include: Welding helmets, overalls, welding gloves, closed shoes, leather apron, sock protectors.
-Overalls should be of type designed to be buttoned at the wrists and the neck. - Remove loose clothing and accessories and ensure any loose hair is tied up or tucked away. - Toxic gases are given off during the ARC welding process, which may collect in the welding area.
-Always ensure to weld in a well-ventilated area and use a fume extractor when required. - The electric arc generated by the arc process gives direct heat and ultraviolet radiation.
+These include: welding helmets, overalls, welding gloves, closed shoes, leather apron, sock protectors.
+Overalls should be of the type designed to be buttoned at the wrists and the neck. - Remove loose clothing and accessories and ensure any loose hair is tied up or tucked away. - Toxic gases are given off during the welding process, which may collect in the welding area.
+Always ensure to weld in a well-ventilated area and use a fume extractor when required. - The electric arc generated by the welding process gives direct heat and ultraviolet radiation.
 It is essential that the eyes of the operator and any bystanders are protected from the glare during welding.
-ALWAYS use a face shield or welding helmets fitted with the correct glass filter. - Inspect the welder, electrode and all connecting wires for damage / worn insulation before each use and if any damage is found, replace the damaged parts before use. - Used electrodes and welding material can be extremely hot immediately after welding.
-Wait for the electrode and the material to cool down before handling and always ensure welding gloves are worn when handling electrodes and hot materials. - Ensure there is sufficient ventilation, particularly at the front and rear of the unit. - Have an adequate fire-fighting device on hand.
+ALWAYS use a face shield or welding helmets fitted with the correct glass filter. - Inspect the welder, welding torch and all connecting wires for damage / worn insulation before each use and if any damage is found, replace the damaged parts before use. - · Parts of the welding torch and welding material can be extremely hot immediately after welding.
+Wait for the electrode and the material to cool down before handling and always ensure welding gloves are worn when handling hot materials.

-WARNING!
 ENSURE ALL OIL, PETROL AND FLAMMABLE CONTAINERS HAVE BEEN REMOVED FROM THE WELDING AREA.